the1lab/1lab/src/Cat/Monoidal/Monad.lagda.md

       (_ , m .Monoidal-monad-on.monad-monoidal)
 ```

-Then, we have that, *over* the above identification between monoidal
+Then, we have that, *[[over|equivalence over]]* the above equivalence
-monads and commutative strengths, the property of being a *symmetric*
+between monoidal monads and commutative strengths, the property of being
-monoidal monad is identified with the property of being a *symmetric*
+a *symmetric* monoidal monad is equivalent to the property of being a
-strength.
+*symmetric* strength.

 Given a symmetric monoidal monad, we immediately see that the induced
 left and right strengths are related by the braiding.